powsybl/powsybl-open-loadflow/docs/loadflow/loadflow.md

 ## AC DC flows computing

-AC DC lows computing in OpenLoadFLow is similar to AC flows computing, but with AC and DC equations in the same system.
+AC DC flows computing in OpenLoadFLow is similar to AC flows computing, but with AC and DC equations in the same system.
 The unknowns are voltage magnitude and phase angle for each AC bus, voltage for each DC node, and active/reactive power for each voltage source converter.
 Concerning AC side, the equations are the same as in AC flows computing, concerning DC side, the equations induced by DC